locborgtus/xcountry-roadtrip-2023/docs/README.md

 The only time I had a range concern was in North Dakota, where:

-1. I didn’t follow the recommended route
+1. I deviated from the recommended route
 2. I was speeding

 In that case, I arrived at a charger with 3%.
 That is too close for my comfort, especially in a rural area where chargers are sparse.